Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreReporting.md

 ## General

-- Reporting was previously accessed via the Payeezy Real-time Payment Manager (RPM) and will now be available from Client Line Enterprise.
-For more details please see <link to CLX documentation/training>.
+Reporting was previously accessed via the Payeezy Real-time Payment Manager (RPM) and will now be available through ClientLine Enterprise (CLX).
+For more details, please see [Commerce Hub Administration / ClientLine Enterprise Training](https://fiserv.cloudguides.com/en-us/guides/ClientLine%20Enterprise%20from%20Fiserv) .

-- In Payeezy there were five pre-defined reports available with the ability to adjust data ranges; the new solution,  Client Line Enterprise, is highly Configurable reporting engine.
+In RPM there were five pre-defined reports available with the ability to adjust the date ranges; the new solution, CLX, is a highly Configurable reporting engine.

-- In Payeezy the reports had grouping/sub-totals by Terminal, Card Brand and Transaction Type, in the Client Line Enterprise the search does not have grouping/sub-totals but return a list of all transactions that meet the criteria; the generic analysis function supports grouping but does not have drill-down capability to the transaction.
-- The Actions available for a transaction from the reporting screens in Payeezy Gateway differ from those available in Client Line Enterprise; for example a Purchase includes Refund and Void in Client Line Enterprise and Refund and New Transaction in Payeezy Gateway.
-- Finally, in Payeezy Gateway the Search could be displayed in multiple languages (EN, FR, ES) based on the terminal setting; at this time Client Line Enterprise is available in English language only.
+In RPM the Search could be displayed in multiple languages (EN, FR, ES) based on the terminal setting; at this time CLX is available in English language only.

 <!--type: tab
 titles: UI Reporting, Reporting APIs, Search APIs